 Step 6 A copy of the signed promissory note should be sent to us.

 Step 7 For new students we will send you an official letter, the wording of which has been agreed with the UK border agency which you will need when you apply for your visa.

 Step 8 The money is disbursed in either 2 or 3 payment dates.
 Liverpool Hope University will receive the money straight into our account from the Department of Education.
 We will have contacted you previously to give us your bank details (it would be better if you have an English bank account to speed up your funding) and once the money is in our account we can make the disbursements to you after deducting any applicable tuition/accommodation charges.
 As the funding once requested can take 5-10 working days to reach our account it is advisable to bring some money with you for necessary expenses whilst awaiting the opening of your UK bank account and the monies to become available.
 A figure between £400-£500 would be advisable.

-An American National or permanent resident can apply for a loan if you have accepted an offer of a place at Liverpool Hope University.
+An American National or permanent resident can apply for a loan if you have accepted an offer of a place at Liverpool Hope University for an undergraduate or full postgraduate Masters course.
 We are an eligible Federal Loan institution and our school code is G41159.
 We recommend you refer to the Federal Loans webpage which has the most up to date information and interest rates.

 This loan supported by the US government is available to all students.
 The federal loan is offered at a fixed interest rate.
 This loan does not enter into repayment until six months after the student has completed the course or dropped below 50% attendance.
 There are two parts to the federal loan.

 The subsidised loan is assessed on “need” and as such the interest accrued on this portion of the loan is paid by the US government whilst students are in study.
 These costs will revert to the student’s responsibility after completion of the course.

 The unsubsidised loan will accrue interest during the period of study and these costs will be the student's responsibility.